kudashevs/accept-language/README.md

 ## Usage

 The usage is quite simple.
-Just instantiate the class somewhere before you need the preferred user language (personally, I do it in a middleware).
-The object will analyze the HTTP Accept-Language request-header field and retain a result.
+Just instantiate the `AcceptLanguage` class somewhere in your code, but before a place where you need the preferred user language (for example, it can be done in a middleware).
+The object will analyze an HTTP Accept-Language request-header field, will retrieve a language of preference, and will retain it.
-Therefore, you can get the preferred user language in any place of your application.

 ```php
 use \Kudashevs\AcceptLanguage\AcceptLanguage;